 Forthcoming dates are October 10th and 24th, November 7th, 24th.

 Buses 64, 359, 412 & 433 stop nearby

 Fridays, 10:30 to noon: Ashburton Library

-There is no need to book and library staff with direct you.
+There is no need to book for any sessions.
+At library venues the staff with direct you.
+All sessions are free.

 These are done jointly with members of Seishin Ryu Aikido and, whilst there are martial origins, emphasis is on exercise, fitness, flexibility and relaxation using traditional weapons such as the Tanbo (short staff), Sensu (fan) and Jo (medium staff).
 The exercises have been likened to Tai Chi which is a reasonable comparision.

 Classes are held every Saturday from 2 to 4 in Ashburton Park.
 Usually inside Ashburton Hall but sometimes out in the park if the Hall is in use.
 Cafe staff will be happy to direct you.
 No need to book and sessions are free.